sabob/olive/README.md

 Note the named parameters _:name_ and _:age_.

-Below we use Olive to load this SQL file and create a PreparedStatement giving the named parameters we want to use.
+Below we use Olive to load this SQL file and create a PreparedStatement passing the named parameters we want to use.

 `test.java`:
 ```java